vvscode/docs/docs/voice/voice-rest-api/calling-api.md

 **reason** contains the reason why a call ended.
 It may have one of the following values:

 > ``"N/A"`` | ``"TIMEOUT"`` | ``"CALLERHANGUP"`` | ``"CALLEEHANGUP"`` | ``"BLOCKED"`` | ``"NOCREDITPARTNER"`` | ``"MANAGERHANGUP"`` |``"CANCEL"`` | ``"GENERALERROR"``

-[block:callout]
-{
-  "type": "warning",
-  "title": "Important",
+> **WARNING: Important**
+>
-  "body": "This method can only be used for calls that are originating from or terminating to the PSTN network."
+> This method can only be used for calls that are originating from or terminating to the PSTN network.
-}
-[/block]

 ## Get Conference Info

 **\[GET\] /conferences/id/{conferenceId}**